New binary black hole mergers in the LIGO--Virgo O3a data: Discussion

-We saw a significant increase in IFARs for many of the events previously reported by other pipelines in Hanford--Livingston coincidence, and we retain all except for three vetoes (GW190521, GW190403\_051519, and GW190924\_021846) and three previously declared events which dropped below $\pastro = 0.5$ in our analysis (GW190701\_203306, GW190917\_114630, and GW190426\_190642).
+We confirm or improve the significance of detections previously reported by other pipelines in Hanford--Livingston coincidence, retaining all such GWTC-2.1 events except for three vetoes (GW190521, GW190403\_051519, and GW190924\_021846) and three previously declared events which dropped below $\pastro = 0.5$ in our analysis (GW190701\_203306, GW190917\_114630, and GW190426\_190642).
 We also bring back to significance (albeit with a $\pastro$ of only $0.52$) the previously declared event GW190909\_114149 from the GWTC-2 catalog \cite{lvc_o3a_gwtc2_catalog_2021}, which was reduced to a sub-threshold in the GWTC-2.1 update \cite{lvc_o3a_deep_gwtc2_1_update_2021}.
 From the O3a data, this amounts to a total of 42 BBH detections by our pipeline's Hanford--Livingston coincident search (see Tables~\ref{tab:signalsFound} and \ref{tab:lvc events}).
 This will soon be expanded with results from our disparate detector response search, which also includes data having coincidence in only Hanford--Virgo or Livingston--Virgo.

 In our upcoming unified analysis of O3a and O3b, we aim to implement several pipeline improvements such as the use of Virgo data in the coincident search, the expansion of our heaviest template coverage to higher masses (possibly restructuring the amplitude categorization of templates to be organized by total mass rather than chirp mass for the heavier banks), and bank-dependent updates to the veto procedure so that the small number of in-band cycles for the heaviest events does not lead to over-aggressive vetoing in the presence of template bank incompleteness.
 We are also exploring methods for incorporating the effects of higher-order multipole modes and spin precession in the ranking statistic.
 While implementing these improvements, we intend to complete an analysis of the O3b data using the same version of the pipeline as this work, which will be released on a similar timescale to our disparate detector search.
 The result of adding these IAS pipeline detections into analyses of catalogs combining results from other pipelines will be to refine our understanding of both astrophysical populations and fundamental physics.